Smiling couple stares at the phone in the man’s hand while the woman holds a credit card.

 “Collateral” refers to an asset or deposit you can put down against a loan to provide lenders with extra security.
 If you can’t repay the loan, the lender can seize whatever you put up as collateral.
 For a mortgage, your home is the collateral; for an auto loan it’s your vehicle.

-An unsecured loan doesn’t require the borrower to provide collateral.
+An unsecured loan doesn’t require the potential borrower to provide collateral.
 Personal loans, most credit cards, and student loans are unsecured loans.

 Unsecured credit cards don’t require collateral.
 In contrast, a secured credit card requires a refundable security deposit.
 Your security deposit is usually equal to your credit limit on the card.